-If a submission (or any link included) should violate any of following rules (especially, double-blind, formatting, reproducibility and dual submission), the submission will get (desk-)rejected.
+If a submission should violate any of the following rules (especially, double-blind, formatting, reproducibility and dual submission), it will get (desk-)rejected.

 All submissions will undergo a double-blind review, that is (i) the paper, code and data submitted for reviewing have to be anonymized to make it impossible to deduce the authors and (ii) the reviewers will also be anonymized.

-The paper has to be formatted according to the LaTeX template we will make available.
-The paper can consist of up to 9 pages, excl. references and appendix.
+The paper has to be formatted according to the LaTeX template available at https://github.com/automl-conf/LatexTemplate.
+The paper can consist of up to 9 pages, plus references and appendix.
 These 9 pages should include discussions of limitations and broader impact of the work; these discussions can be placed freely in the main paper, e.g., in the introduction/future work, or as separate sections.
 References and appendix are not limited in length.

 Accepted papers are allowed to add another page to the main paper to react to reviewer feedback.